February 15, 2026

 Especially founders who inherited the title on day one.
 But when you ask what a CEO does day-to-day, most can’t give you a clear answer.
 I couldn’t either when I first got started.

-Many years later, after working with literally hundreds of CEOs, I’ve realized that failure in the role:
+Many years later, after working with hundreds of CEOs, I’ve realized that failure in the role:

 The same thing happened to me.
 The founder-to-CEO transition kicked my ass.
-I had to learn the hard way what being a CEO means.
+I had to learn the hard way what the CEO responsibilities actually are, and what being a CEO truly means.

-Now when I coach young CEOs, I start with the role itself.
-By definition, the CEO is the highest-ranking person in a company.
+Now when I coach CEOs, I start with the role itself.
+The CEO is the highest-ranking person in a company.
 Its leader.
-In startups, its almost always one of the founders who takes on the role in the beginning.
-They’re thrust into the role with zero training.
-Most have never even managed a team before.
+In startups, it’s almost always one of the founders who takes on the role in the beginning.
+They’re thrust into it with zero training.
+Most have never managed a team before.
 The learning curve punishes you, and most founders don’t survive long.

 Builder mindset dominates early startup days when you’re hunting for product-market fit.
 You’re hands-on, scrappy, doing whatever it takes.